typeclasses/haskell-phrasebook/readme.md

 ## Outputs

-In addition to the code examples themselves, the results from running the examples are also included in this repository.
-An example's output is typically given the same name as its source file, with the extension changed; for example, the output of `hello-world.hs` is given by the file `hello-world.txt`.
+In addition to the code examples themselves, the results from running the examples are also included in this repository, in the `outputs` directory.
+An example's output is typically given the same name as its source file, with the extension changed; for example, the output of `hello-world.hs` is given by the file `outputs/hello-world.txt`.

-When any source code or dependency versions change, run `./generate-outputs`.
+When any source code or dependency versions change, run `./tools/generate-outputs`.
 This script runs all of the examples and updates the output files.

 ## Using Nix shell